|Butterflies might like Biden alba but I sure don't!|

 |Flowers and seeds|

 After years of pulling out the offensive plants only to find myself with an itchy rash on my arm, I learned that contact with the hairy parts causes a bothersome irritation in people who have sensitive skin.
-That's odd, because one of the many herbal uses of Bidens pilosa is to crush the flower heads and rub them on insect bites to relieve irritation and swelling.
+That's odd, because one of the many herbal uses of Bidens alba is to crush the flower heads and rub them on insect bites to relieve irritation and swelling.
 Go figure.

 Although I'm not wild about this plant's flowers, leaves or growth habit, what I particularly loathe are its seeds.
 Demon spike grass has "hitchhiker" seeds that attach themselves with unyielding tenacity to anything that brushes by.
-That means if you go for a walk in the woods or alongside a road where Bidens pilosa is growing, you will return home with dozens of these miniature barbed bayonets clinging to your shoes, shoelaces, socks, pants or skirt.
+That means if you go for a walk in the woods or alongside a road where Bidens alba is growing, you will return home with dozens of these miniature barbed bayonets clinging to your shoes, shoelaces, socks, pants or skirt.

 Removal is not easy.
 The slightly curved, rigid black spikes grab at fabric as fiercely as ticks attach themselves to skin.
 A comparison to ticks is not far-fetched.
-Another common name for Bidens pilosa is beggar's tick, a reference to the seed-covered clothing of hobos walking along railroad tracks.
+Another common name for Bidens alba is beggar's tick, a reference to the seed-covered clothing of hobos walking along railroad tracks.

 |Nasty barbed Biden seeds stick to anything they touch|